Johanna

 Grants manager

-Doug Exton joined the Idaho Humanities Council in January of 2020 as an intern.
-Now, after graduating with his Bachelor’s in History with minors in Geospatial Information Systems (GIS) & Urban Studies/Community Development, he has joined as a Program Officer.
-Doug is currently attending Johns Hopkins University for a Master’s in GIS while also serving as a Commissioner for Ada County Planning and Zoning and loves all things to do with urban planning.
-Hailing from the Northern Virignia, Doug fell in love with the open spaces and accessible outdoors in Idaho.
-Being a resident of Idaho for five years, he currently resides in Eagle with his partner, Logan.
+Doug Exton joined the Idaho Humanities Council in 2020 after graduating with his B.A. in History with minors in Geospatial Information Systems (GIS) & Urban Studies/Community Development.
+Doug is currently attending Johns Hopkins University for a M.S. in GIS.
+Hailing from Northern Virginia, Doug fell in love with the open spaces and accessible outdoors in Idaho.
+Being a resident of Idaho since 2016, he currently resides in Eagle.

 David21